Freestyle Music Park: 2008 season: Hard Rock Park

-The grand opening celebration as Hard Rock Park on June 2, 2008, featured a concert by Eagles and The Moody Blues.
+Following a soft opening in April 2008, Hard Rock Park officially opened on June 2, 2008, with a concert by Eagles and The Moody Blues.
+The park's opening ceremony was accompanied by a golf tournament that was closed to the public (although this had not been the original plan), where few celebrities showed up.
 The park featured six "rock environs" celebrating rock's culture, lifestyle, legends and irreverence.
 These rock environs included the All Access Entry Plaza, Rock & Roll Heaven, British Invasion, Lost in the 70's, Born in the US and Cool Country.
-At opening, the park had amusement rides, live shows, interactive elements, kids play areas, gardens, shopping and dining attractions.
-The main attractions of the park were the roller coasters and live shows that were set to music.
+At opening, the park had amusement rides, live shows, interactive elements, kids' play areas, gardens, shopping and dining attractions.
 The park included an amphitheater with 10,000-person capacity featuring live daily shows and special performances.
-Other amusements included a carousel, a water play structure and swings.
-Most attractions prominently featured music, bands, and rock memorabilia like its cafe counterpart.
+The attractions were divided between six zones and included three major roller coasters, in addition to a water playground themed to the country of Jamaica, several stores, and a 1960s-themed cafe.
+The park's headquarters, an arcade, and one of the rides were located within the abandoned Waccamaw Factory Shoppes.

 The park opened to positive reviews.
 The Times of London's writer Chris Haslam concluded that America's newest theme park brought the genre "from the preschool plastic of Disney to a new age of insubordinate adolescence through a combination of nerdy attention to detail, startling irreverence and sly wit."
 Beth J. Harpaz, Associated Press travel editor, declared Nights in White Satin: The Trip as one of her all-time favorite rides from any park.
-However, Hard Rock Park had stated the park could accommodate up to 30,000 visitors a day, and in light of the frozen credit markets during the financial crisis of 2007–2008, the park could not secure sufficient finance to underwrite its planned advertising campaign.
+However, in light of the frozen credit markets during the 2008 financial crisis, the park could not secure sufficient financing to underwrite its planned advertising campaign.
 As the 2008 economic downturn deepened during the summer, high gas and hotel prices coupled with limited advertising by the park led to lower-than-expected attendance.
 The park cited "macroeconomic conditions that significantly depressed overall demand in the travel and leisure industry" and a lack of cash to advertise.
 The park had borrowed a lot of money and could not convince investors to provide more help to keep the park going.

+Despite the park operators' reluctance to offer discounted tickets, they began offering discounted tickets during Black Bike Week, as well as to hospitality workers and to residents of the Carolinas.
+As early as the beginning of August 2008, Hard Rock Park was in danger of bankruptcy, in part because there were so few visitors, and the park did not have enough money in its reserves to offset its lagging attendance.
 Changes were made to operating hours and planned operating days.
 The original closing time of 1 a.m. was moved up to 10 p.m. in August and the park moved to weekend-only operations after Labor Day.
 With an earlier end-of-season planned on November 2, the park scheduled no concerts past August 30.
+Hard Rock Park recorded only 370,000 guests during the 2008 season.